Thomas Donohoe: 2026 FIFA World Cup

+Video, how Scotland taught Brazil to play football.

+Scotlandspeople, the official Scottish government’s genealogy website, lists some of the country’s football pioneers.

 Miscellaneous

 Thomas Donohoe's story was told by Storm Huntley on the Riverside Show, the first program broadcast on the launch night of STV Glasgow.

 Donohoe has been mentioned in Early Day Motions in the U.K. and the Scottish Parliaments.

 A short clip, featuring a relation of Donohoe's second wife, assessing the competing claims of Donohoe and Charles Miller.

 In 2015, in the Rio de Janeiro International Short Film Festival, a Portuguese movie about Bangu and Thomas Donohoe called "Bola Para Seu Danau" ("Ball For Your Danau") won the Curta Rio Award together with 9 other short films about the city.
 "Seu Danau" was Donohoe's Brazilian nickname.

 Alex Salmond, former First Minister of Scotland, gave an interview to a Brazilian newspaper around the time of the 2014 Scottish independence referendum.
 In the article, Salmond mentions Donohoe's place in Brazilian football.

-The navy blue colour of Bangu’s third football shirt, for the 2023/24 season, is in honour of Donohoe’s Scottish roots.
+The navy blue colour of Bangu's third football shirt, for the 2023/24 season, is in honour of Donohoe's Scottish roots.

-Donohoe is related, via his grandfather, to the Irish Republican, Michael Dwyer (1772-1825), the Wicklow Chieftain.
+Donohoe is related, via his grandfather, to the Irish Republican, Michael Dwyer (1772–1825), the Wicklow Chieftain.

 Rogerio Melo's collection of videos and news articles.
 They are mostly from around the time of the unveiling of Donohoe's statue in Bangu.

-Pelé, the Brazilian football legend, credits Donohoe with introducing football to Brazil in a 2016 interview with a Scottish newspaper.
+Pelé, the Brazilian football legend, credits Donohoe with introducing football to Brazil.
+Pelé, as a teenager, turned down a trial with Bangu Athletic Club because his mother didn’t want him to leave home.

 Donohoe only played four matches for Bangu A.C. because he was forty-one years old when the club was founded.
 He, most likely, played for football teams in/around Busby before he went to Brazil.
 However, only two local match reports have been found which mention a Donohoe in the 1880s/early 1890s.
 It is possible, since forenames are not recorded, that the reports are for another person altogether.

 Thomas Donohoe made a contribution, via his church, towards the building of the Christ The Redeemer Statue in Rio de Janeiro.
 His wife also made a donation.

+The Scottish Diaspora Tapestry, conceived by the Prestoungrange Arts Festival, was part of the 2014 Scottish Year Of Homecoming tourism campaign.
+It celebrates the impact Scottish emigrants have had on the places where they settled.
+One of the tapestry’s panels honours the Fathers Of Brazilian Football.